meija1/heritage-housing-issues/README.md

 # House Sale Price Predictor
-This project aims to predict house prices in Aimes / Iowa and sale price for clients inherited houses using machine learning and data analysis.The main goal for this project is to help customer understand what house features correlates to house sale price and aid machine learning in making accurate predictions.
+This project aims to predict house prices in Aimes, Iowa and the sale prices for the clients four inherited houses using machine learning and data analysis.
+The main goal for this project is to help customers understand which house features correlate to house sale price and aid machine learning in making accurate predictions.
 The machine learning models used in this project are trained and tested on the dataset found in kaggle.com.
 ![responsive](https://github.com/meija1/heritage-housing-issues/assets/109754892/55a93126-8e9d-44bb-aa08-acd21c7b0d32)
 ## Table of Contents
 * [Dataset Content](#dataset-content)